dotnet/csharpstandard/standard/variables.md

 For a local variable `l`:

-- If `l` is a `ref` variable, its *ref-safe-to-escape-scope* is taken from the *ref-safe-to-escape-scope* of its initializing expression.
+- If `v` is a `ref` variable, its *ref-safe-to-escape-scope* is taken from the *ref-safe-to-escape-scope* of its initializing expression.
 - Otherwise its *ref-safe-to-escape-scope* is the scope in which it was declared.

 The *safe-to-escape-scope* of an expression that designates the use of a local variable is determined as follows:

 - A local whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
-Its *safe-to-escape-scope* is the *calling-method*.
+Its *safe-to-escape-scope* is the *caller-scope*.
 - If the variable is an iteration variable of a `foreach` loop, then the variable's *safe-to-escape-scope* is the same as the *safe-to-escape-scope* of the `foreach` loop's expression.
 - A local of `ref struct` type which is uninitialized at the point of declaration is *safe-to-return* from the entire enclosing method.
 Its *safe-to-escape-scope* is the *calling method*.
-- Otherwise the variable's type is a `ref struct` type, and the variable's declaration requires an initializer.
+- Otherwise the variable's type is a `ref struct` type, and the variable's declaration has an initializer.
 The variable's *safe-to-escape-scope* is the same as the *safe-to-escape* of its initializer.

 ### §ref-span-safety-parameters Parameter escape scope

 For a formal parameter `p`:

-- If `p` is a `ref`, or `in` parameter, its *ref-safe-to-escape-scope* is the *calling-method*.
+- If `p` is a `ref`, or `in` parameter, its *ref-safe-to-escape-scope* is the *caller-scope*.
 It is *safe-to-return* by ref.
 If `p` is an `in` parameter, it can't be returned as a writable `ref` but can be returned as `ref readonly`.
 - If `p` is an `out` parameter, its *ref-safe-to-escape-scope* is the *current-method*.
 It isn't *safe-to-return* by ref.
 - Otherwise, if `p` is the `this` parameter of a struct type, its *ref-safe-to-escape-scope* is the *current-method*.
 - Otherwise, the parameter is a value parameter, and it is *ref-safe-to-escape-scope* is the *current-method*